 |3A||0||0||1||1||0||Specification of used open data applications and their allocation group type.
 Example: RT+ information is sent using 11A group.|

 |4A||0||1||0||0||0||Date and time.
 Optional group that can be transmitted once in every 685 groups (once a minute).|

 |10A||1||0||1||0||0||Program type name.
 Example Football for |

 National Radio Systems Committee.
 United States RBDS Standard: Specification of the radio broadcast data system (RBDS).
 Electronic Industries Association and National Association of Broadcasters.
 April 9, 1998.

 Westdeutscher Rundfunk WDR, Nokia, and Institut für Rundfunktechnik IRT.
 RadioText Plus (RT+) Specification, Version 2.1.
 2006.

 Generate C and C++ code using MATLAB® Coder™.

 See System Objects in MATLAB Code Generation (MATLAB Coder).

-In addition, the following limitations apply when you generate code that contains this System object or when you use this object in a MATLAB function block.
+In addition, the following limitations apply when you generate code that contains this System object or when you use this object in a MATLAB Function (Simulink) block.